HTTPArchive/almanac.httparchive.org/src/content/en/2025/fonts.md

 Next, `font-display: block` is the second most common value, on about 24.7% of desktop pages and 24.9% of mobile pages—roughly half the prevalence of `swap`.
 By definition, `block` hides the glyphs briefly while the font loads, which could look risky if we assumed it was being used mainly for body text.
 But the data shows that about 70% of real-world `font-display: block` usage comes from icon font styles (Font Awesome, theme icon sets, etc.), where authors intentionally prefer a short delay to missing icons.
 In those cases, `block` is doing exactly what it's supposed to do: prevent broken UI rather than optimize for first text paint.
 So, virtually all the `block` usage is not from body text fonts, but from UI iconography that needs to either render fully or not at all.
 This pattern was a "surprise" finding in the 2024 chapter, and the 2025 data confirms it: the prevalence of `block` is not because many developers prefer invisible text for content, but because icon kits still ship with `block` as the default to prevent missing icons.

-Beyond `swap` and `block`, the other values are much less common. `Font-display: auto` (which defers to the browser's default behavior) is used on 9.1% of desktop and 8.5% of mobile pages.
+Beyond `swap` and `block`, the other values are much less common. `font-display: auto` (which defers to the browser's default behavior) is used on 9.1% of desktop and 8.5% of mobile pages.
 This share is shrinking as more people explicitly set a value.
 We also see `font-display: fallback` (which allows a very brief invisible period and then always swaps) on about 5.1% of pages.
 This value is sometimes favored by developers who want text to swap quickly but still give a small window for critical fonts to load.
 Finally, `font-display: optional` remains a rarity, with only about 0.4-0.5% of pages using it.
 The `optional` value is the most aggressive for performance (often it will not swap at all if the font isn't loaded immediately), and it's typically used only by performance-sensitive sites or highly specific typographic setups.

 Looking at individual font families and their font-display behavior reinforces these conclusions.
 The most commonly loaded text fonts (e.g., Roboto, Open Sans, Montserrat, Poppins, Inter, Lato) are overwhelmingly served with `font-display: swap` in their `@font-face` rules.
 For example, Roboto with `swap` shows up on about 12% of pages, Open Sans with `swap` on about 8%, etc. Conversely, the fonts we see with `font-display: block` are predominantly icon kits.
 Font Awesome's CSS (which by default uses `block`) was observed on about 17% of pages, while other icon fonts like ETmodules, IcoMoon, and Bootstrap Icons also contribute with `block` usage in the low-single-digit percentages.
 A small segment of text-oriented sites use `font-display: fallback` (for instance, some sites using Inter or certain serif fonts deliberately set `fallback` to balance flash of unstyled vs. flash of faux-bold text).
 But hardly any sites use `block` for regular text fonts.